 Hemp oil is so popular with humans that many people have started wondering if they can use hemp for dogs.
 In response, dozens of manufacturers have offered treats, tinctures, and ointments made specifically with dogs in mind.
 To make their products more palatable for dogs, some companies even mix their oils with peanut butter.
 These products claim that they can treat a wide range of ailments including pain, inflammation, and vitamin deficiencies.

 Medications and supplements for humans aren’t necessarily bad for dogs.
 In fact, dogs can take human medications like Benadryl and Pepto Bismol if your veterinarian recommends it.
 But before you buy a bottle of hemp oil for dogs, you might want to read up on the subject.
-The CBD and hemp oil boom are still in their early stages, and there’s a lot of research left to be done.
+The hemp oil boom is still in their early stages, and there’s a lot of research left to be done.
 Here’s what you need to know about hemp oil for dogs.

 Can You Give Your Dog Hemp Seed Oil?